@graffiti-garden/wrapper-synchronize

 Deletes an object from a given url.
 The deleting actor must be the same as the actor that created the object.

-It is not possible to re-put an object that has been deleted to ensure a user's right to be forgotten.
-In cases where deleting and restoring an object is useful, an object's allowed property can be set to an empty list to hide it from all users except the creator.
+It is not possible to re-put an object that has been deleted to ensure a person's right to be forgotten.
+In cases where deleting and restoring an object is useful, an object's allowed property can be set to an empty list to hide it from all actors except the creator.

-GraffitiErrorNotFound if the object does not exist, has already been deleted, or the user is not allowed to access it.
+GraffitiErrorNotFound if the object does not exist, has already been deleted, or the actor is not allowed to access it.

 GraffitiErrorForbidden if the actor is not the same actor as the one who created the object.